 Note: A verification code is sent to all members of the MCommunity group.

-- Enter the verification code and click Verify.
+- Enter the verification code in the appropriate field and click Verify.

 - Compose a message and use the drop-down list in the From field to select the Shared Account.